AndersDeath/holy-theory/content/algorithms/insertion-sort.md

 **Simple Implementation**: It is straightforward to implement and understand, making it a good choice for educational purposes or for sorting small lists.

-**Efficient for Nearly Sorted Data**: Insertion sort performs well on data that is already partially sorted, as it only requires shifting a few elements to insert a new one.
+**Efficient for Nearly Sorted Data**: The algorithm performs well on data that is already partially sorted, as it only requires shifting a few elements to insert a new one.

 ## Applications: